microsoft/reverse-proxy/docs/docfx/articles/runtimes.md

 # YARP Supported Runtimes

-YARP 1.0.0 Preview 2 supports ASP.NET Core 3.1 and 5.0.0 Preview 6 or later.
+YARP 1.0 previews support ASP.NET Core 3.1 and 5.0 previews.
 You can download the .NET 5 Preview SDK from https://dotnet.microsoft.com/download/dotnet/5.0.
+See [Releases](https://github.com/microsoft/reverse-proxy/releases) for specific version support.

-YARP will be taking advantage of 5.0.0 features and optimizations as they become available.
+YARP will be taking advantage of 5.0 features and optimizations as they become available.
 This does mean that some features may not be available if you're running on 3.1.

-## Related 5.0.0 Runtime Improvements
+## Related 5.0 Runtime Improvements

-These are related improvements in .NET or ASP.NET Core 5.0.0 that YARP is able to take advantage of.
+These are related improvements in .NET or ASP.NET Core 5.0 that YARP is able to take advantage of.
 We expect to add more as they become available.
 - Kestrel [reloadable config](https://github.com/dotnet/aspnetcore/issues/19376).
 - Kestrel HTTP/2 performance improvements.
   - [HPACK static compression](https://github.com/dotnet/aspnetcore/pull/20058)